 If you can't find a contact person, it's fine to use "To Whom It May Concern" or to simply start your letter with the first paragraph.

 How to Write a Cover Letter for a School Job

 Use a writing style that is less formal than your resume when writing your cover letter; try to show your personality.
 The mission of your cover letter is to highlight you, your skills, and your accomplishments and to show your sincere interest in filling the position.

+Second Paragraph: Explain why you're a good fit.
 Think of one or two notable reasons you feel you would be a good fit for the position.
-Do not be bashful and be honest; you want to come across as confident and earnest.
-In the second paragraph, talk about your education and previous experiences that make you the ideal candidate for the position they are looking to fill.
+Do not be bashful.Be honest; you want to come across as confident and earnest.
+In the second paragraph, talk about your education and previous experiences that make you the ideal candidate for the position they are trying to fill.